 Tip 2.
 Use Window Security Screens

 Window security screens are similar to insect screens but much stronger.
 They are usually made of steel.
-Window security screens stand up well against knives and strong force, which is more difficult to be smashed by intruders.
+Window security screens stand up well against knives and strong force, so intruders cannot punch the windows to break into your house.

 Tip 3.
 Install Smash-Proof Window Glass

 Usual window glass is easily smashed by intruders.
-Smash-proof windows glass is a useful way to make your home windows more secure.
+Smash-proof or burglar-resistant window glass can make home windows more secure.

-You can choose your window locks from three kinds of locks: flip locks, keyed locks and sash locks.
+So we list some good-quality window security lock options for you to secure your windows.
+You can buy window security locks from Lowe’s, Walmart, etc., among 3 popular types of locks: flip locks, keyed locks and sash locks.

 - Flip locks are easy to install and inexpensive but easier to be kicked in.